Load Range D

 There are two digits and a letter after the size information.
 The numbers represent the tire’s load rating, while the letter represents its speed rating.
 In the case of P215/65R15 85H, the 85 represents the load index, also known as the tire ply rating.
 And the H represents the speed rating, which indicates the maximum speed at which the tires should be used.
 This speed varies between 3 and 186 miles per hour.

-How Do You Calculate Tire Load Capacity?
+Calculate Tire Load Capacity

 Take the vehicle’s gross weight and divide it by four to get a reasonable estimate of each tire’s load range capabilities.
 Each tire should be able to securely handle at least 1,125 pounds if the vehicle’s gross weight is 4,500 pounds.